fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 $ fanocli --create-project=test-fano
 ```

 This command line options creates GIT repository and initial commit for you  automatically.
 This behavior may cause problem if you already create remote repository and try to merge local repository with remote one.
-Git may refuses
+Git may refuse
 to merge because they have unrelated commit histories.

 To workaround this problem, you can run `git merge` with option `--allow-unrelated-histories` or create project directory structure without